TechSavantis/polisparalela/site/content/thinks/how-rebranding-my-business-scared-the-shit-out-of-me.md

 It’s very different to what went before.
 We’ve taken our own advice that we give to clients and focused our message completely around our customers and what they need.
 Egos have been put to one side.

-It’s not been easy, but without a doubt this website, and the wider rebrand, represents exactly what Tomango is now all about.
+It’s not been easy, but without a doubt this website, and the wider rebrand, represents exactly what Polis Paralela is now all about.

-I want to send out a big heart-felt thank you to every one of the hard-working team at Tomango for doing such a great job helping to shape our future.
+I want to send out a big heart-felt thank you to every one of the hard-working team at Polis Paralela for doing such a great job helping to shape our future.

 ## The Feeling